six pluses

 • Conditions and p-value

-• Significance tests for a difference of proportions
+• Hypothesis tests for a proportion and a difference of proportions

 • Type I and Type II errors